SasquatchPDX/cbeam_pipecat/README.md

-# 🛰️ CBEAM AI — The C-Base Station Computer
+# 🛰️ c-beam AI — The C-Base Station Computer

-CBEAM is the sarcastic, occasionally grumpy, but always *reluctantly helpful* AI system running inside the crashed **c-base space station**.
+c-beam is the sarcastic, occasionally grumpy, but always *reluctantly helpful* AI system running inside the crashed **c-base space station**.
 Think of it as HAL 9000’s laid-back Berlin cousin — fueled by sarcasm, caffeine, and Python.

-This project turns CBEAM into a fully modular station computer with real conversational abilities, knowledge retrieval, and database querying.
+This project turns c-beam into a fully modular station computer with real conversational abilities, knowledge retrieval, and database querying.
 It’s built to be extensible, hackable, and fun to tinker with.

 ---